Blended Course Map:CSD 709: Language Development and Disorders in School Age Populations: School Methods and Procedures in Speech Language Pathology

 Bloom's Level: Synthesis

 Evidence: Formative: Video quizzing (examples) Formative: Statement correction activity related to components and requirements.
-Formative: Muddiest point Summative: Rubric to document that all necessary/legally required components of the meeting were addressed.
+Formative: Muddiest point Summative: Rubric to document that all necessary/legally required meeting components were addressed.
 Summative: Individual and Team Readiness Assurance Test (iRAT/tRAT)

 Time on Task: Pre-Class: 2-3 hours In-Class: 3 hours Post-Class: 10 minutes